splendido/meteor-accounts-emails-field/README.md

 Nothing to do... just install it and you're ready to go!

+### Advanced API

+The `accounts-emails-field` exports an `AccountsEmailsField` object which in turn makes available the following functions on the server only:

+* `AccountsEmailsField.getEmailsFromService(serviceName, serviceObj)`:
+    internally used to extract email informations from OAuth service objects to be found into the user object within the `services` field.

+* `AccountsEmailsField.updateAllUsersEmails()`:
+    handy function to update the `registered_emails` field for all known users at once.
+Possibly useful for initial database update in case the packge is added to an already existing application.

+* `AccountsEmailsField.updateEmails({user: user})`:
+    internally used to create/update the `registered_emails` field of a particular user object.
+Its signature is designed to match the one required for callbacks to be used with [Accounts.onLogin](https://docs.meteor.com/#/full/accounts_onlogin)
+    (because it's actually used this way...).

 ### WIP

 **This project is still Work In Progress**: any comments, suggestions, testing efforts, and PRs are very very welcome.
 Please use the [repo](https://github.com/splendido/meteor-accounts-emails-field) page for issues, discussions, etc.